 Check your shoes thoroughly.

-Many things can vary regarding climbing shoes.
-This list includes material, like the shoes can be made out of leather or synthetic material, construction, like whether the shoes are lace-up or velcro closure, and style, like whether the shoes are downturn or flat.
+Many things can vary regarding a climbing shoes.
+This list includes material, like the shoes can be made out of leather or synthetic material, construction, like whether it is a lace-up or a velcro closure shoes design, and style, like whether the shoes are downturn or flat, and toe box profile.

-Leather shoes are more forgiving and stretch than synthetics during the break-in period.
-After an excellent stretching period, synthetic shoes may feel tighter than leather shoes.
-Another good thing about leather shoes is they will last longer than synthetic shoes.
+Leather upper shoes are more forgiving and stretch than synthetic shoes during the break-in period.
+Leather shoe stretch is on a larger scale as compared to synthetic ones.
+After an excellent stretching period, synthetic shoes may feel tighter than a leather shoe.
+Another good thing about shoes with leather uppers is they will last longer than synthetic climbing shoes.
+This is a plus point of leather uppers shoes.

 Select the Right size For your feet

 Comfort and fit are the two most important factors when deciding on a pair of walking shoes.
-So if you suffer from poor circulation, you may want to have your shoes made with extra padding.
-On the other hand, if you’re going out for a long hike, you might consider getting a pair of shoes with thicker soles.
+So if you suffer from poor circulation, you may want to have your shoes made with extra space and padding.
+On the other hand, if you’re going out for a long periods of hike, you might consider getting a pair of shoes with thicker rubber sole.

-The shoes you wear to climb on matter just as much, if not more, as the climbing technique you employ.
-Find a shoe that fits your foot size, and test it on a stationary wall.
+The right shoe you wear to climb on matter just as much, if not more, as the climbing technique you employ.
+The best way to do this is to find a shoe that fits your foot size, and test it on a stationary wall.
 Try on mountaineering boots, climbing shoes, and other types of shoes.

-Climbing shoes should fit comfortably on your feet and be easy to step into.
+A climbing shoe should fit comfortably on your feet and be easy to step into.
+Many neutral shoes do so, as do some aggressive shoes.
 The break-in process should last for a day or less, and you should be able to climb with relative ease.

 When shoes are new, they stretch easily into a comfortable fit.
 However, shoes lose that stretch as feet expand and contract throughout the day.
 When feet swell, shoes may become too large, and climbers with large feet may be forced to wear shoes that are too small.
 It can cause feet to slip inside the shoes, thus leading to painful blisters.

 Climbing shoes, when new, can be damn near impossible to get on your feet.
-This common problem can be easily dealt with by placing a new pair of climbing shoes in a plastic bag.
+This common problem can be easily dealt with by placing new shoes of these stubborn shoes in a plastic bag.

-The product, which comes in a plastic package, is designed to be easily torn off and wrapped around your heel.
+The product, which comes in a plastic bag, is designed to be easily torn off and wrapped around your heel.
 It keeps the shoe from sticking to your foot and makes it much easier to slip your foot into even the tightest of shoes.
+Thus, we strongly recommend keeping your shoes in a plastic bag or a plastic wrap.

 Climb with your new shoes